 Research and Development Costs

 Patent costs consist of patent-related legal and filing fees.
-Due to the uncertainty associated with the successful development of our AOT product, all patent costs are expensed as incurred.
-During the three-month periods ended March 31, 2022 and 2021, patent costs were $3,000 and $4,000, respectively, and were included as part of operating expenses in the accompanying condensed consolidated statements of operations.
+Due to the uncertainty associated with the successful development of our AOT and other products, all patent costs are expensed as incurred.
+During the nine-month periods ended September 30, 2023 and 2022, patent costs were $3,000 and $13,000, respectively, which is included as part of operating expenses in the accompanying consolidated statements of operations.